PeterPerhac/blog/_posts/2017-05-20-conditional-flatmap.md

 ---

-I found myself in a situation when several Futures had to execute in a predefined sequence and one of those Futures was to be executed _only uder a certain condition_.
+I found myself in a situation when several Futures had to execute in a predefined sequence and one of those Futures was to be executed _only under a certain condition_.
 I immediately reached for the cats-provided flatMap syntax (`cats.syntax.flatMap._`) and my pet `ifM`:

 {% highlight scala %}
   _ <- condition.pure.ifM(service.call(params), ().pure)